Thailand, Asia -

 Ferrying back to the mainland, our adventure takes us north to the charming city of Chiang Mai, flourishing in the foothills of the Himalayan Mountains.
 Here we converse with Buddhist monks in historic temples, learning mindful meditation, and increasing our awareness and appreciation of this ancient land.
 We spend dinnertime with our favorite local Thai chef and try our hand at creating authentic delicious Thai dishes.
 From the fresh markets to the pan, and eventually our plates, we enjoy every step.

 We find ourselves in the presence of the true jungle giants at the elephant basecamp.
 With the development of Thai economy, many elephants are no longer working to transport timber or crops and require safe spaces to live.
-We help care for these creatures by preparing food, feeding, bathing and providing exercise for them with hikes throughout the jungle.
+We help care for these creatures by preparing food, feeding, and bathing them.
+We will also assist in activities that directly improve the lives of the elephants such as cleaning their living areas, cutting grass and sugar cane, and making medicine balls with herbs.
 The land sings around us as we conclude our service work assisting the animals and getting to know the families who live at the sanctuary.

 In a bittersweet goodbye, we say farewell to our new (yet never to be forgotten) friends of the jungle and return to Chiang Mai for a traditional closing banquet and a magical trip to the night bazaar before heading home.